LL.M. in Elder Law - Curriculum

 - Retirement Planning

-- Select Topics in Elder Law (on-campus course for students entering in fall 2013)
+- Select Topics in Elder Law (Three-day on-campus course taken in the student's first Fall semester)

 Students must take six credit hours of electives and may choose from the following courses: